cnshsliu/bpgpt/README.md

 ### MongoDB ReplicaSet

-If you are using MongoDB, you must enable replicaSet for your MongoDB instance, otherwise, you will get error.
+You must enable replicaSet for your MongoDB instance to run WorkGPT.

-If you are run a standalone mongodb for development, your need to start it with '--replSet rs0' option.
+Here we use a local mongodb instance running in docker as an example.

-For example, following command run a Mongodb community server on localhost with replicaset enabled
+Following command start a Mongodb community server on local docker with replicaset enabled

 ```